Morganamilo/saur/README.md

 The goal of this project is to create a dead simple and light on dependencies AUR helper.
 The main focus will be on installation and updating of packages.

+This AUR helper will not be an interface to `pacman` commands but an entirely separate utility.
+I believe that local repos and the AUR should remain separate as they already are.

 The only required dependencies are `curl`, `git`, `bash` and `pacman` which should already be installed on your system.